Claiming Universal Credit when you're self-employed

 - additional earned income

-- other income, such as dividends or passive income
+- passive income, such as a pension

 Your self-employed earnings are calculated by: